 Proactive and intensive care for complex conditions

-There has been a rapid rise in the number of people diagnosed with long term and complex conditions in the last decade.
-These conditions are driven by increasingly unhealthy lifestyles and ageing populations.
+There has been a rapid rise in the number of people diagnosed with long-term and complex conditions in the last decade.
+These conditions are driven by increasingly unhealthy lifestyles and aging populations.
 Healthcare delivery systems must identify more proactive ways to manage these patients in the community as well as in their homes.
 For instance, there are healthcare delivery models in the US that provides holistic care for older patients with multiple long-term conditions through a one-stop-shop.
 Here, the patients have access to a range of specialists and expanded primary care.
 Such establishments have not only improved patient outcomes for older and poorer patients, but also reduced hospitalization rates, readmissions, and provided better care and outcomes.

 Access to urgent medical care

 One of the key challenges faced by every health care system is to avoid unnecessary admissions into their emergency departments.
 Our healthcare industry analysis in the UK and several other European countries suggest that easy access to high-quality primary care has a real impact on patients.
 For example, there was a reduction in emergency attendance in Central London with the introduction of general practitioner services seven days a week.